sebsto/amplify-ios-getting-started/04_add_authentication.md

 3. Update the User Interface code

     The last change in the code is related to the User Interface, we add a `ZStack` to the `ContentView`.
-Depending on `UserData.isSignedIn`'s value, the UI shows either a `SigninButton`, either the main `List` view.
+Depending on `UserData.isSignedIn`'s value, the UI shows either a `SigninButton` or the main `List` view.

     Open `ContentView.swift` and **replace** `body` in `ContentView` struct: